SBE | Story & Strategy

 Present | SBE Symbiosis

 Today, the SBE program is firmly rooted as an interdisciplinary, generalist program interweaving all of the disciplines within DCP.
 Like the mycorrhiza that forms an endosymbiotic mutualism among fungi and plant roots, the SBE program serves as a web of critical thinkers and problem solvers trained to see the forest and the trees.
 Our holistic approach to teaching, research, and outreach complements the more targeted and specialized skill sets underpinning the other distinct disciplines within DCP.
-Lecturer Bahar Armaghani (SBE Director, 2018-Present) now carries the light of our leadership as the program strengthens its symbiotic connections with public, private, and non-governmental institutions and individuals working toward a more sustainable and resilient built environment
+Bahar Armaghani (SBE Director, 2018-Present) now carries the light of our leadership as the program strengthens its symbiotic connections with public, private, and non-governmental institutions and individuals working toward a more sustainable and resilient built environment

 Future | SBE Strategic Plan